This page provides useful information and guidance for Group Leaders and Treasurers.

 Step 2: In the email, the member will be able to access a link to the secure online payment gateway.

-Step 3: In the online payment gateway, the member will select their payment option.
-These include a full upfront payment, a quarterly payment plan and Active Kids vouchers (twice yearly)
+Step 3: In the online payment gateway, the member will select their payment option including Active Kids vouchers (for Q3 & 4 invoice in October).

 Step 4: The member will be prompted to enter their payment details.
-The accepted payment methods include credit card, debit card and Active Kids rebate voucher.
+The accepted payment methods include credit card, debit card and Active Kids rebate voucher (Q 3 & 4 invoice)

 Step 5: The payment will be processed.
 A confirmation message will appear on the screen, and a payment receipt will be emailed to the member for their records.